Binary-Squad/QuizIt/README.md

 Once the page loads, follow these steps:

-1. Start mongod in a separate terminal
-2. Register if you don't have a username/password registered
+1. Register if you don't have a username/password registered
-3. Login with your username and password
+2. Login with your username and password
-4. Open the console and see the magic!
+3. Open the console and see the magic!
     * FYI the game starts 10 seconds after the server is up and running.

 ![console-preview](./readme/quizit-readme-1.png "console-preview")

 Currently, Home.js is properly setting its own state based on the data being sent from the server every second.
 The next tasks involve rendering these elements in a universal container for all four main components.